hnzhangyang/SHC/README.md

 SHC will render the vnode on target 'example'.

-And in the normaly case, you have 2 vnodes to compare which property needs update, just use it below.
+And in the normaly case, you have 2 vnodes to compare which property needs update, just use it as below.

 ``` javaScript
 patch(vnode1, vnode2)